What is communication model?

-A communication model isis a pictorial representation of thecommunicationprocess, ideas, thought, or concepts through diagrams, etc more simply.
-They can be considered to be systematic representations of the process which helps us understand how communication works can be carried out.
-Theorists have been building communication models ever since 300 BC in attempts to explain and understand the best ways to improve communication and rhetoric.
+A communication model is a pictorial representation of the communication process, ideas, thoughts, or concepts through diagrams, etc. They can be considered to be systematic representations of the process that help us understand how communication can be carried out.

-Linear communication model are which depict one-way communication and are used to communicate to the masses.
+Linear model of communication depicts one-way communication & are used to communicate with the masses.

 The linear communication models are:

 - Lasswell’s Model

 - Shannon-Weaver Model

 2. Transactional Communication Model